sentax-trader/docs/README.md

 # Import
-import other sxcipts into your sxcript and use them results.\
+import other sxcripts into your sxcript and use their results.\
 `Import(string url)`\
 ## url protocols
 struct = `[storage type]://[id or alias]`